ImaMapleTree/derive-ctor/README.md

 # derive-ctor

 `derive-ctor` is a Rust procedural macro crate that allows you to easily generate constructor methods for your structs.
-With the `#[derive(ctor)]` attribute, you can automatically create a constructor for all fields in the struct.
+With the `#[derive(ctor)]` attribute, you can automatically create a constructor(s) for structs and enums.
 The crate also provides various options to customize the generated constructor methods.

 ## Features

-- Automatically generate a constructor method for all fields in a struct with `#[derive(ctor)]`.
+- Automatically generate a constructor method for structs and enums with `#[derive(ctor)]`.
 - Customize the name and visibility of the auto-generated constructor using `#[ctor(visibility method_name)]`.
   - Supports const constructors by adding the "const" keyword.
   - Provide a list of names to generate multiple constructors.
 - Customize field behavior in the constructor with the following attributes:
   - `#[ctor(cloned)]` - Changes the parameter type to accept a reference type which is then cloned into the created struct.
   - `#[ctor(default)]` - Exclude the field from the generated method and use its default value.